-The Company has implemented a Business Continuity Management programme that puts in place the prevention, detection, response and business recovery and resumption measures to minimise the impact of adverse business interruptions or unforeseen events on the Company's operations and has in place a Business Continuity Plan (BCP).
-Under the BCP, Management has identified the critical business functions, processes and resources, and has a pool of employees trained under a Business Psychological Resilience Programme to provide peer support to colleagues following the occurrence of adverse events.
+The Company has implemented a Business Continuity Management programme that puts in place the prevention, detection, response and business recovery and resumption measures to minimise the impact of adverse business interruptions or unforeseen events on the Company's operations under a Business Continuity Plan (BCP) put in place by Management.
+Management has identified the critical business functions, processes and resources, and has a pool of employees trained under a Business Psychological Resilience Programme to provide peer support to colleagues following the occurrence of adverse events.
 As part of the BCP, periodic desktop exercises and drills, simulating different scenarios, are carried out to stress-test the effectiveness of the processes, procedures and escalation protocols.
+For instance, during FY 2023, simulated hacker attacks were conducted as part of cybersecurity vulnerability analysis.
 This holistic approach under the BCP serves to ensure organisational and staff preparedness and readiness to deal with adverse business disruptions such as acts of terrorism, cyber-attacks, data breaches and epidemics.
 This approach aims to minimise financial loss, allows the Company to continue to function and mitigates any negative effects that disruptions could have on the Company's reputation, operations and ability to remain in compliance with the relevant laws and regulations.